kw7oe/kw7oe.github.io/content/posts/writing-a-simple-redis-protocol-parser-with-elixir.md

 By now, we should able to understand how RESP works.
 So let's proceed to the next stage where we write our code to encode and decode the raw input to a data structure and vice versa.

-## Writing our Parser
+# Writing our Parser

 Before we started to write our own parser, let's write some test case to help with us to verify our implementation easily.
+Note that, we are using `redix` here as well to verify our implementation.

 ```elixir
 defmodule ParserTest do